 19) Bugworm Sausages: Insect larvae from the legs of Braug Bugworms, Crunchy and savoury.

 20) Bogey Bread: Made from dried goblin jerky, bogey mushrooms, and powdered Banshee bone.
-A traditional desert of the Dark Mountain tribes.
+A traditional dessert of the Dark Mountain tribes.
 Often eaten on the day before a battle to rile up one’s bloodlust.

 21) Goblin Liver Surprise: The surprise is that it’s cooked inside of a Goblin liver!
 Usually served with fresh vegetables.
 Commonly fried in butter or lard unless you have Burster Lizard fat available, which is considered superior for frying purposes by all civilized races through some sort of unnatural magic quality it has that causes your taste buds to explode into joy if your eat it.
 According to legends, this was first discovered when a group of Hobgoblins left their campfire unattended while they went out on patrol along the southern boundary of their territory and returned two nights later to find that all their goblin slaves’ livers had been fried to a crisp and were ready for consumption.